Which of the following best describes a property shared by all li... | Channels for Pearson+

 1

-Understand the question: The problem is asking for a property that is shared by all living organisms.
-This means we need to identify a characteristic that applies universally to all forms of life, without exception.
+Step 1: Begin by understanding the question, which asks for a property shared by all living organisms.
+This means identifying a universal characteristic applicable to all forms of life.

-Analyze the options: Review each option carefully to determine if it applies to all living organisms.
-For example, consider whether all organisms have a backbone, reproduce sexually, photosynthesize, or are composed of cells.
+Step 2: Evaluate each option provided in the question.
+For example, 'They possess a backbone for structural support' is incorrect because not all organisms have a backbone; only vertebrates do.

-Recall the cell theory: One of the fundamental principles of biology is that all living organisms are composed of one or more cells.
-This is a universal property of life and applies to all organisms, from single-celled bacteria to multicellular humans.
+Step 3: Analyze the second option, 'They are composed of one or more cells.'
+This is a fundamental property of all living organisms, as the cell is the basic unit of life in biology.

 Watch next